 Concessions offered for

-I always offer a free telephone or online consultation.
+I always offer a free telephone, or online consultation.

 Counselling students,key workers are fully welcome at a discounted rate.

-Masks are to be worn, unless exempt,all other Covid procedures are in place.
+All Covid procedures are in place.

 I am trained in integrative counselling, which means, that I draw from a range of approaches to provide the right support for each individual.
 I am friendly and warm and I offer affordable counselling, in a confidential setting, where we can explore your personal thoughts and feelings in a safe, non judgmental space.
 I offer both short and long term counselling.